bcgov/bcparks.ca/infrastructure/helm/README.md

 Run the following commands from the `infrastructure/helm/bcparks` directory.

-Objects prefixed with `main-` in OpenShift are from the main branch in GitHub and objects prefixed with `develop-` are from the develop branch (alpha environments).
-There is no `develop-` for prod because there is no alpha environment for prod.
+Objects prefixed with `main-` in OpenShift are from the main branch in GitHub and objects prefixed with `alpha-` are from the alpha branch (alpha environments).
+There is no `alpha-` for prod because there is no alpha environment for prod.

 ### Dev

-`helm -n 61d198-dev install main . -f values-dev.yaml`
+`helm -n c1643c-dev install main . -f values-dev.yaml`

 ### Test

-`helm -n 61d198-test install main . -f values-test.yaml`
+`helm -n c1643c-test install main . -f values-test.yaml`

 ### Prod

-`helm -n 61d198-prod install main . -f values-prod.yaml`
+`helm -n c1643c-prod install main . -f values-prod.yaml`

-### Alpha Dev (develop branch)
+### Alpha Dev (alpha branch)

-`helm -n 61d198-dev install develop . -f values-alpha-dev.yaml`
+`helm -n c1643c-dev install alpha . -f values-alpha-dev.yaml`

-### Alpha Test (develop branch)
+### Alpha Test (alpha branch)

-`helm -n 61d198-test install develop . -f values-alpha-test.yaml`
+`helm -n c1643c-test install alpha . -f values-alpha-test.yaml`

 ## Upgrading